Updated January 27, 2022

 Are all hostels open again?

 What will check-in look like?
+Do I need proof of vaccination?

 What happens if a hostel guest shows up sick, or gets sick during their stay?